Queenslander Renovations Brisbane

-We’ve designed renovations to over 400 of these historic timber homes originally built from 1900 to World War Two.
-Found all over Brisbane, Queenslanders are defined by the Brisbane City Council as a “Character House“ in a “Demolition Control Precinct”.
+As Brisbane architects, Queenslander renovations are PlaceMate Architect’s bread and butter.
+These were originally built from 1900 to World War Two.
+They are found all over Brisbane.
+Queenslanders are defined by the Brisbane City Council as a “Character House“ in a “Demolition Control Precinct”.

 Renovating Queenslander Homes